vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==
+= 2026-08-xx version 6.1.6
+Fix performance issue with order notes with certain configurations of NGINX Helper

 = 2026-08-20 version 6.1.5 =
 Fix crash in certain situations when checking order status